spjoe/mopidy-ircontrol/README.rst

    :target: https://coveralls.io/r/spjoe/mopidy-IRControl?branch=master
    :alt: Test coverage

-Mopidy frontend to be controlled with an IR controller
+A Mopidy frontend to control mopidy with an infrared remote control.
+It is using lirc<http://www.lirc.org/> as IR receiver deamon.

 Installation